brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 This protocol depends on correct configuration and operation of the respective components, and that those are maintained according to Best Current Practices:

-*   Use of DS records [@I-D.dickson-dnsop-ds-hack] for the protection of the delegation to the authoritive name servers
+*   Use of DS records [@I-D.dickson-dnsop-ds-hack] for the protection of the delegation to the authoritative name servers
 *   Use of "glueless" zone(s) for name server names' zone [@I-D.dickson-dnsop-glueless]
 *   DNSSEC signing of the zone serving the authoritative name servers' names [@RFC4034;@RFC4035;RFC5155]
 *   Proper management of key signing material for DNSSEC